CommandPost/CommandPost-Website/docs/README.md

 After **9 years of free updates**, to ensure that CommandPost continues to be developed, improved, and stay open-source, we've decided that you need at least **ONE** paid [LateNite application](https://apps.apple.com/au/developer/latenite-films-pty-ltd/id1652018641) installed to use CommandPost moving forward - consider it "inner circle" software (i.e. only our mates get access to it).

-The cheapest option is only **USD$10**.
+The cheapest option is only **USD$10** - although we think [Marker Toolbox](https://markertoolbox.fcp.cafe) is the most useful application of the bunch.

 Thank you to EVERYONE who has supported CommandPost throughout these years!

 You can read more about this decision on the [FAQ page](/faq/#why-is-commandpost-no-longer-free).